email: tony@lathes.co.uk

 A less-expensive incarnation of the Birch, a plain lathe without backgear and screwcutting but complete with a range of what would have been pricey accessories.

-A fine-quality, complex Birch ornamental turning lathe
+Made in England: a fine-quality, complex Birch ornamental turning lathe

 A lighter backgeared and screwcutting Birch lathe of the type that formed the basis of the ornamental-turning type